 The Board of Directors of Keyera is directly elected by the Shareholders of Keyera each year at the annual meeting of Shareholders.
 The Board is responsible for providing effective, independent supervision of Keyera and its affiliates.
 An integral part of fulfilling this responsibility is the development of and adherence to sound governance practices.

-In carrying out its mandate, the Board of Directors has established three committees: an Audit Committee, a Compensation and Governance Committee, and a Health, Safety and Environment Committee.
+In carrying out its mandate, the Board of Directors has established three committees: an Audit Committee, Human Resources Committee, Health, Safety & Environment Committee, and a Governance & Sustainability Committee.
 Each of these Committees assist the Board in overseeing aspects of Keyera's activities within their respective areas of expertise.

 Overall, the Board and its Committees work together closely to advance the interests of Keyera, its affiliates and its Shareholders, in a way that integrates and respects the collective interests of employees, customers, suppliers and the communities in which we operate and the general public, and to promote the long-term goals of Keyera to grow value responsibly and in a sustainable manner.